-AAP’s Higher Education Division members represent the nation’s leading developers of post-secondary course materials.
+AAP’s Higher Education Committee members represent the nation’s leading developers of post-secondary course materials.
 By partnering with faculty, administrators, policy makers and students, Higher Education publishers are able to produce solutions that lead to student success.

 Their initiatives center on three targets: improving student success rates--better grades, retention and graduation; lowering the cost per pupil for instruction at colleges and universities; and lowering students’ costs for course materials.